Your annual budget

 - It can be difficult to predict accurately some variable expenses such as entertainment.
 Start by identifying bills which must be paid and include in this a small contingency fund.
 This will leave you with the 'flexible' part of your income to take weekly from the bank.
 Don't be too optimistic in your first budget, and do be aware of how much you actually spend (try writing down everything you spend over a week or so).

 - Budget for university gigs and balls, birthdays and parties, or you may find yourself missing out on the best social events of the year.
 If there is a big gap between planned budget and actual expenditure, perhaps your spending habits need attention rather than your budgeting.

-- Above all, remember to keep a check on your finances so that money worries do not detract from your studying and from enjoying university life.
-Clearly, your patterns of expenditure will differ significantly between term-time and vacations and you will need to allow for this.
+- Above all, remember to keep a check on your finances so that money worries do not detract from your studying and from enjoying life at university!

 |Term time/vacation work||3,000|

 |Holidays and presents||420|

 - are studying in England;

 - you have a Tuition Fee Loan to cover tuition fees of £8,507;

 - you are eligible for the maximum Maintenance Grant of £3,354;

 - you receive a Maintenance Loan of £3,823.